Feature request #10743

 When loading a hyperspectral image currently qgis will load the first three bands.
 It would be extremely useful if it could load some default color schemes like "true color", or "color infrared".

-#2 Updated by Etienne Tourigny almost 3 years ago
+#2 Updated by Etienne Tourigny over 9 years ago

 This would be nice indeed.